 According to PaveTech, installing a 192 square foot patio will cost around 700 hundred dollars using pavers and doing all of the work yourself.
 If you use a contractor, the price will go up, but you’ll also have the peace of mind knowing it’s installed correctly.

 Thinking about the patio’s use prior to installation is critical.
 Will you use it as a place to read or relax?
 Will it be a place to entertain?
-The answers to these questions will dictate the size, location, and budge for this project.
+The answers to these questions will dictate the size, location, and budget for this project.
+Here are some ideas for transforming your backyard into an outdoor room that provides the protection and comfort you want when relaxing outdoors.

 - Once you decide on the location, don’t start the installation right away.
 Test it out first!
 Outline the perimeter and watch it at different times of the day for about a week or so.
 This exercise will give you valuable information e.g., how the sun hits the location.